Fae/fae/README.md

 <a name="download"></a>
 ## Download

-pre-built versions of the library are hosted on Amazon S3.
+Pre-built versions of the library are hosted on Amazon S3.
 These are "full builds" meaning they include all the official, open-source, plugins.

 Each build of Fae includes these files: